 California’s Highway One has some truly epic views.
 But if you really want to get up close and personal with this stunning scenery, you need to plan a Big Sur camping trip.

-Sure, you could spend all of your time in the car, cruising along the classic 90-mile drive between Carmel and San Simeon—or you could pull out your tent and get settled in.
+Sure, you could spend all of your time in the car, cruising along the classic 90-mile drive between Carmel and San Simeon—or you could pull out your tent and get settled in with some of the most scenic camping in California.
 The area is known for its wild and rugged beauty as well as its wacky landmarks, like the incongruous Hearst Castle.

 Cram your Big Sur camping itinerary with iconic destinations, or just kick back and enjoy nature.
 Either way, you’ll drive right into a camper’s California fantasy, with gorgeous mountains to one side and the rocky ocean coastline on the other.